frodejac/aoc-2022/README.md

 ## How to run

+Requires Go 1.19 to be installed on your system.

 Makefile should do all the heavy lifting.
 If you want to build and run everything, just do `make all`.

 Run a specific puzzle solution: